CosmicMind/materialcss/README.md

-Inspired by [Google's Material Design System](https://m3.material.io/), MaterialCSS is a pure CSS framework.
+Inspired by [Google's Material Design System](https://m3.material.io/), MaterialCss is a pure CSS framework.
 It is designed to be used alone, or as a core for other frameworks, such as [MaterialVue](https://www.materialvue.com).

 # Features